WebDevStudios/wds-acf-blocks/documentation/Home.md

 ## Recommendations and Best Practices

+To style these blocks alongside a theme, consider the following approach.

+Global theme styles should be added to your accompanying theme.
+This should include your global fonts, colors, etc and should exist inside your Tailwind Preset as well as in your theme's SCSS.

+Global block styles should be added to `/assets/global-styles/frontend-styles.scss` (and/or `admin-styles.scss`, as appropriate).

+Scoped block styles should be added to each block's `style.scss` or `editor.scss` as appropriate.

 ## Creating Gutenberg Blocks with the WDS ACF Blocks plugin

 If you’re familiar with creating ACF Field Groups as post meta, you’re 80% of the way to creating a Gutenberg block using ACF.
 Below, we’ll walk through how to register and create a Gutenberg block with Advanced Custom Fields.